 [Why 30 minutes?
 The question is tangential to my point, and other figures could be used, but if one has to pick a figure the most solid basis is Marchetti's constant [PDF], the idea that humans throughout history have tolerated about one hour of daily travel time.
 Obviously, shorter or longer periods may apply to trips other than the commute.]

-For any individual, abundance of access can be visualized using a map of isochrones, like the Mapnificent.com travel time maps, which show the area you can get to within a fixed amount of time on some combination of transit and walking.
+For any individual, abundance of access can be visualized using a map of isochrones, like this one by Conveyal for downtown Portland, which shows the area you can get to within a fixed amount of time on some combination of transit and walking.

 Of course, any quantification of abundant access must consider not the area but the amount of stuff in it: jobs, retail, recreational opportunities, hospitals, all the things that form the universe of destinations.
 As a matter of public policy, it must also maximize over the largest possible share of the population.
 In the case of transit, the population over which abundant access is most cost-effectively maximized tends to be a more urban, high-density population, because among readily available measures, density is one that best predicts the intensity of ridership that will arise from a service investment.
 (Fortunately, that's fairer to than it sounds, because people living at high densities use much less road infrastructure per capita than people living at lower densities.)